Linux-RISC/IRIX-diskless-workstation/classic-IRIX-diskless-workstation.md

 # # create client IRIS (contained in IRIS.txt)
 # ./clone_client -f IRIS.txt -r 6.5.22 -c indy -clone /diskless/client/IRIS3
 ```
 <h3>9.
-Copying and restoring diskless.tar to Reanimator if you used local shared tree generation.</h3>
+Copying and restoring diskless.tar on Reanimator if you used local shared tree generation.</h3>

 Example using configuration C1 and scp to copy Octane2-->RBPi: